 Empathy is a very valuable quality in the world we live in.
-I think so because of how blind we can sometimes be to the feelings of others, and how distant we feel from our neighbor, when it should be the opposite.
+I think this because of how blind we can sometimes be to the feelings of others, and how distant we feel from our neighbor, when it should be the opposite.

 God has placed the greatest task of creation in the hands of mothers and fathers, that of conceiving life, and guiding it along the right path.
 To give immeasurable love, as He Himself gives us in his infinite mercy as our creator.

-So have you evaluated if you are a good example of emotional intelligence for your children?
+So have you evaluated whether you are a good example of emotional intelligence for your children?
 If the answer is negative after analyzing yourself, you must understand that parents who are not emotionally intelligent will not be able to teach their children to practice it.
 You can’t give what you don’t have, it’s as simple as that.

-What kind of parent are you??
+What kind of parent are you?

-- Punishing parents: They are the ones who impose punishments and reprimand their children.
+- Punishing parents.
+They are the ones who impose punishments and reprimand their children.
 They abound in negative feelings.